johanneskropf/node-red-contrib-voice2json/README.md

 ![voice2json_config](https://user-images.githubusercontent.com/14224149/80300328-f1861b80-879b-11ea-9fee-0e2c3476527d.gif)

+When using the nodes with the docker container installation you have to download any profile you want to use to a path somewhere in your home directory as otherwise the container will not be able to access it.
+Another option would be to include the path to your container as an additional `-v` argument in the voice2json docker run bash script.

 ## Notes on minimizing SD card wear in voice2jsons file based workflow

 The voice2json workflow is based on a few differnt concepts.
 One of them is that all handling of audio data is file based.
 In the [voice2json](http://voice2json.org/) documentation it describes it as follows: